-This COP26 is an opportunity to make progress on establishing this fund.
+The upcoming COP27 this year is an opportunity to make progress on establishing this fund.
 Governments need to work together to find new sources of finance, like an international tax on fossil fuel extraction.
 This must be a separate funding stream, not taken from existing aid budgets or climate finance pledges.

 Loss and damage finance is a life-or-death priority for least developed countries in the United Nations climate talks.
 This COP's success hinges on the creation of a new finance window.

 Not only do we have a moral duty to act, but we have a historical responsibility too.
 Trust in the COP negotiation process has been badly damaged by lack of action from the richest countries, but the UK still holds its Presidency from COP26 and therefore has an opportunity to help rebuild this trust and leave a truly positive legacy.